Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Punaluʻu Valley

-After less than a quarter mile on this traverse, turn right down the most prominent ridge into Punaluʻu Valley.
+Then, after about 0.1 miles (0.2 km) on this traverse, turn right down the most prominent ridge into Punaluʻu Valley.

 That being said, don’t expect any kind of descent trail, like the rest of the hike up to this point, and if my photos look like there is a path to follow, it’s because I wasn’t leading, as two people before me trampled down the overgrowth.

-Nevertheless, my best advice is to stay directly on the ridge line of the biggest, most prominent ridge down into Punaluʻu Valley.
+Nevertheless, my best advice is to stay directly on the ridgeline of the biggest, most prominent ridge down into Punaluʻu Valley.

 Decision Making